-- B. Should a teacher have declared his/her intent to return to duties after an absence but subsequently finds that there is a reoccurrence of the illness or a deteriorating condition which requires continued absence, it shall be the teacher's responsibility to re-call the substitute and inform the Supervising Teacher. - C. Except when notified to the contrary, each substitute teacher shall be released from duty at the close of the school day on Friday or on the last school day before the start of any vacation. - D. In the event that the returning teacher has failed to notify the school of his/her intent to return to duty the next day, and the substitute and the teacher both appear for duty on the ensuing day, the regular teacher will be expected to perform the classroom duties but the substitute shall be compensated for one-half (1/2) day. - E. One-half (1/2) day is defined as use of any leave that is less than four (4) hours of the academic school day.
-A full day is defined as that of being more than four (4) hours of an academic school day.
+- C. Teachers who are absent on a particular day shall notify of their intent to return or not to return the following day by p.m.
+The Supervising Teacher shall then notify substitutes before departure of the fact that they will or will not be needed in the same assignment the following day. - D. Should a teacher have declared his/her intent to return to duties after an absence but subsequently finds that there is a reoccurrence of the illness or a deteriorating condition which requires continued absence, it shall be the teacher's responsibility to re-call the Clerk and re-request a substitute. - E. Except when notified to the contrary, each substitute teacher shall be released from duty at the close of the school day on Friday or on the last school day before the start of any vacation. - F. In the event that the returning teacher has failed to notify the school of his/her intent to return to duty the next day, and the substitute and the teacher both appear for duty on the ensuing day, the regular teacher will be expected to perform the classroom duties but the substitute shall be compensated for one-half (1/2) day.